Commencement of the building construction

 Inauguration of the Building

 The Then Chief Minister of Andhra Pradesh Sri N.T.
-Rama Rao, Chief Minister of West Bengal Jyoti Basu, Polit Bureau members Makineni Basava Punnaiah, LB Gangdhara Rao M. Hanumantha Rao attended the huge public meeting held on the occasion of the inauguration of the building.
+Rama Rao, Chief Minister of West Bengal Jyoti Basu, Polit Bureau members Makineni Basava Punnaiah, LB Gangdhara Rao M. Hanumantha Rao attended Huge public meeting held on the occasion of the inauguration of the building.

 Inauguration of Sundarayya kala nilayam

 Jnanpith award winner Dr. C. Naryana Reddy, famous poet, writer Dr. Arudra, film producer Sri M.S.
 Reddy, film director 'Victory' Madhusudhana Rao, CPI(M) Polit Bureau member Lavu Balagandhar Rao have participated in the inauguration.

 Inauguration of Puchalapalli Sundarayya Statue took place on 1st November 1998.
 It was inaugurated in the presence of Harikishan Singh Surjeet, and N Chandra babu Naidu.

 The floods in Hyderabad 2000 effected the library with one lakh books drowned in water for 5 days.
 To restore these books, Vignana Kendram has adopted the best restoration practices and put all these books in a cold storage at minus 20 degrees Celsius for one and a half-year till the thermal vacuum freeze drier was hired from Canada.
 It took six months to restore all the books, a feat which was appreciated as the rarest by many international technical magazines.
 A magazine has published a special volume on this recovery program which has been video-graphed.

 More than rupees-two crores were spent on restoration.
 Chicago University gave one and a half crore and the rest was raised as -funds by Vignana Kendram.